fdbozzo/foxbin2prg/README.md

 ## Lutz Scheffler

 This is the perpetuation of [Fernando D. Bozzo](https://github.com/fdbozzo) foxbin2prg.
-It's the main tool with some bugs fixes and some new functions.
-I now maintain only [this project](https://github.com/lscheffler/foxbin2prg), https://github.com/fdbozzo/foxbin2prg is no longer in sync.

-The spanish documentation is not longer maintained - it would fade.
+The spanish documentation is not longer maintained.
 Remind yourself to compile the exe first.

 ## Regenerate after download / clone / pull